-A runny or snotty nose foreshadows almost every oncoming ailment in goats.
+A goat with a snotty nose foreshadows almost every oncoming ailment in them.

 Knowing that sickness or respiratory infections are taking hold allows you to take action quickly to stop them from progressing or becoming deadly.